koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 <!-- note
 React Three Fiber is a custom renderer for Three.js.
 This makes it possible to draw 3D graphics declaratively.

-React Three Fiber provides primitive components like mesh, boxBufferGeometry, meshNormalMaterial, and so on.
 -->

 # ReactThreeFiber